minimuutti/minimuutti.github.io/en/info/index.md

 New and recently updated posts:

+* 2016-09-27 New activation post; Pastimes for a convalescent
 * 2016-09-26 Updated activation post; Taskboxes
 * 2016-09-20 New photos added in category; Summer
 * 2016-09-17 New treat dispenser review; Buster Food Cube